rbisdorff/Digraph3/docSphinx/tutorial.rst

    'c1'  |   -4.0    -6.0    -8.0    -5.0    -1.0    -5.0    -1.0    -6.0    -6.0    -4.0
    'c2'  |  -40.0   -23.0   -37.0   -37.0   -24.0   -27.0   -73.0   -43.0   -94.0   -35.0

-Among the 10 new incoming decision actions (see below), we recognize actions *a1001* (see column 2) and *a1010* (see last column) we have mentioned in our introduction.
+Among the 10 new incoming decision alternatives (see below), we recognize alternatives *a1001* (see column 2) and *a1010* (see last column) we have mentioned in our introduction.

 The :py:class:`NormedQuantilesRatingDigraphdigraph` instance's *actions* dictionary also contains the closed lower limits of the four quartile classes: *m1* = [0.0-0.25[, *m2* = [0.25-0.5[, *m3* =[0.5 - 0.75[, *m4* = [0.75 - 1.0[.